-Glenn Shreeves, Envelope and Facade project manager for Balfour Beatty, agrees; he too was very impressed when working with Taylor Maxwell because he had one consistent point of contact throughout the project.
-“Nothing was too much trouble for my contact Alan Gordon, he was very proactive and made sure we were kept informed about design, manufacture and delivery of components that aligned with our construction strategy for the project.
+Glenn Shreeves, who is Envelope and Facade Project Manager for Balfour Beatty, agrees.
+He too was very impressed when working with Taylor Maxwell because he had one point of contact throughout the project.
+“Nothing was too much trouble for our contact, Alan Gordon.
+He was very proactive and made sure we were kept informed about design, manufacture and delivery of components that aligned with our construction strategy for the project.
 I hadn’t engaged with Taylor Maxwell before, but now I know how seasoned they are in providing one point of contact, I’d be happy to do so again.”
 Glenn concluded.

 Matthew Gibbs described the end result as a ‘jewel’, especially compared to the surrounding area.

 The finish gives something extra to the public realm.